panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Providing Benefits for Early Adopters {#EarlyAdopters}

-Providing benefits for early adopters can be key - if everyone must deploy a technology in order for the technology to provide benefits, or even to work at all, the technology is unlikely to be adopted widely or quickly.
+Providing benefits for early adopters can be key - if everyone must deploy a technique in order for the technique to provide benefits, or even to work at all, the technique is unlikely to be adopted widely or quickly.
 (See {{IntServ}} and {{Quick-Start}}).

+## Providing Benefits During Partial Deployment {#PartialDeployment}

+Some proposals require that all path elements along the full length of the path must be upgraded to support a new technique, before any benefits can be seen.
+This is likely to require coordination between operators who control a subset of path elements, and between operators and end users if endpoint upgrades are required.
+If a technique provides benefits when only a part of the path has been upgraded, this is likely to encourage adoption and deployment.
+(See {{IntServ}} and {{Quick-Start}}).

 ## Outperforming End-to-end Protocol Mechanisms {#Outperforming}

-Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism that tries to manipulate nodes along a path, or observe the attributes of nodes along a path, may be much smaller than anticipated (see {{Quick-Start}} and {{TRIGTRAN}}).
+Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism that tries to manipulate nodes along a path, or observe the attributes of nodes along a path, may be much smaller than anticipated ({{Quick-Start}} and {{TRIGTRAN}}).

-## Paying for Path Aware Technologies {#Paying}
+## Paying for Path Aware Techniques {#Paying}

 "Follow the money."
-If operators can't charge for a Path Aware technology to recover the costs of deploying it, the benefits to the operator must be really significant.
-Corollary: If operators charge for a Path Aware technology, the benefits to users of that Path Aware technology must be significant enough to justify the cost.
+If operators can't charge for a Path Aware technique to recover the costs of deploying it, the benefits to the operator must be really significant.
+Corollary: If operators charge for a Path Aware technique, the benefits to users of that Path Aware technique must be significant enough to justify the cost.
 (See {{ST2}}, {{IntServ}}, and {{TRIGTRAN}}).

 ## Impact on Operational Practices {#OperationalImpact}

-Impact of a Path Aware technology requiring changes to operational practices can affect how quickly or widely a promising technology is deployed.
+Impact of a Path Aware technique requiring changes to operational practices can affect how quickly or widely a promising technique is deployed.
 These impacts may make deployment more likely, but often discourage deployment.
 (See {{Shim6}}, including {{Addendum-MP-TCP}}).

 ## Per-connection State {#Per-connectionState}

 Per-connection state in intermediate nodes has been an impediment to adoption and deployment in the past.
 This is especially true as we move from the edge of the network, further into the routing core (See {{ST2}} and {{IntServ}}).

-## Keeping Traffic on Router Fast-paths {#Fast-paths}
+## Keeping Traffic on Fast-paths {#Fast-paths}

-Many modern routers, especially high-end routers, have been designed with hardware that can make simple per-packet forwarding decisions ("fast-paths"), but have not been designed to make heavy use of in-band mechanisms such as IPv4 and IPv6 Router Alert Options (RAO) that require more processing to make forwarding decisions.
+Many modern platforms, especially high-end routers, have been designed with hardware that can make simple per-packet forwarding decisions ("fast-paths"), but have not been designed to make heavy use of in-band mechanisms such as IPv4 and IPv6 Router Alert Options (RAO) that require more processing to make forwarding decisions.
 Packets carrying in-band mechanisms are diverted to other processors in the router with much lower packet processing rates.
-Operators can be reluctant to deploy technologies that rely heavily on in-band mechanisms because they may significantly reduce router throughput.
+Operators can be reluctant to deploy techniques that rely heavily on in-band mechanisms because they may significantly reduce packet throughput.
 (See {{NSIS}}).

 ## Endpoints Trusting Intermediate Nodes {#EndpointsTrustingIDs}